On His Death Anniversary, President Pays Tribute To Ali Geelani For Struggle, Steadfastness - UrduPoint

 -

-On his death anniversary, President pays tribute to Ali Geelani for struggle, steadfastness29 seconds ago
+On his death anniversary, President pays tribute to Ali Geelani for struggle, steadfastness4 minutes ago

 -